 Introduction

-This article aims to bring to your attention the various elements of theatre lighting design and suggest different approaches to creating stage lighting effects.
-We will ask you some important questions that you should be asking yourself when considering theatre lighting.
+This guide brings together the main elements of theatre lighting design and suggests different approaches to creating stage lighting effects.
+Along the way, it raises the important questions worth asking yourself when planning theatre lighting.

-Theatre lighting is much more than providing illumination so that the audience can see the stage, however this is a crucial aspect of lighting.
+Theatre lighting is much more than providing illumination so the audience can see the stage — though that remains a crucial part of it.
 Light is used to portray time, location, atmosphere, and mood.

-When creating theatre lighting, designers need to consider the time and location of the production.
-Both in terms of the productions period and genre, as well as the actual location of the performance.
-The lighting needs to accurately reflect the production’s historical, social, and cultural contexts.
-Considering the time and place of the production being written, as well as its setting, will assist you in creating quality theatre lighting designs.
+When creating theatre lighting, designers need to consider the time and location of the production: both its period and genre, and the actual setting of the performance.
+The lighting needs to reflect the production’s historical, social, and cultural context.
+Considering when and where the production is set, as well as its setting, will help you create quality theatre lighting designs.

-Lighting has a significant effect on the mood and atmosphere of the production and the feelings that the audience will experience.
-Different types of lighting create different moods and atmospheres, and you can use colour to achieve this.
-For instance, blue light is frequently used to develop a cold or night time stage effect.
-Brightness, or lighting levels, is another way of creating moods and atmospheres.
-An atmosphere of mystery can be created with low-intensity lighting, as does the creation of shadow.
+Lighting has a significant effect on the mood and atmosphere of a production, and on what the audience feels.
+Different types of lighting create different moods, and colour is one way to achieve this.
+Blue light, for instance, is frequently used to create a cold or night-time effect.
+Brightness, or lighting level, is another tool — an atmosphere of mystery can be created with low-intensity lighting and shadow.

 When designing lighting for theatre, consider what the purpose of the light is.
-Is it to portray time, location, mood, or atmosphere?
-Or it may be doing all of these things.
-Ask yourself why the playwright chose a particular time or place for a scene; what were they trying to get across?
-Answering these questions will influence your lighting designs.
+Is it to portray time, location, mood, or atmosphere — or all of these at once?
+Ask why the playwright chose a particular time or place for a scene, and what they were trying to convey.
+The answers will shape your lighting design.

-Start thinking about lighting and how it looks in different settings, at different times, and with varying conditions of weather.
-Compare images of lighting and compare them using these different criteria.
-How does a fluorescent light compare to candlelight?
-What are the differences between light and sunrise and sunset?
-What changes occur when bright sunlight suddenly gets blocked by clouds?
-Use your findings to create better theatre lighting.
+Start noticing how light looks in different settings, at different times, and in varying weather.
+Compare examples: how does fluorescent light compare to candlelight?
+What are the differences between sunrise and sunset?
+What changes when bright sunlight is suddenly blocked by cloud?
+Use what you notice to inform better theatre lighting.

-Everything that gets out onto a stage is there for a reason.
-Lighting is no different, and making informed, and deliberate decisions about the use of lighting will enhance the audience’s experience.
+Everything on a stage is there for a reason, and lighting is no different.
+Making informed, deliberate decisions about lighting will enhance the audience’s experience.

 Realism

-Productions based on a realist style use elements designed to resemble real life and the realism effects can be total or partial.
+Productions based on a realist style use elements designed to resemble real life, and the realism can be total or partial.
 Total realism strives to create a production that looks as much like real life as possible.
 Lighting designs for realist productions need to replicate real-life lighting situations, which can be challenging to achieve.
-The partial realist style combines realistic elements with those that are not so real looking.
+The partial realist style combines realistic elements with others that are not so realistic.

 Theatre Lighting